-What does the Instant Pot Basmati Rice taste like?
+What is Instant Pot Basmati Rice?

 Basmati rice has a nutty flavor and a slightly chewy texture.
 It’s the perfect canvas for all of your favorite dishes.